Course time: 9:30 AM - 13:00 PM

 This practical course deals with all of the issues, which are important to anyone either working in, or responsible for, the payroll function.

 The course covers all of the essential rules in the operation of PAYE, Pay Related Social Insurance (PRSI) and the Universal Social Charge (USC).
 It outlines the right and obligations of both employers and employees.

 It uses clear examples to illustrate many of the points raised.

-- Revenue terminology – the lecturer will discuss and explain many of the terms used in the operation of PAYE
+- Revenue terminology - the lecturer will discuss and explain many of the terms used in the operation of the PAYE system

 - Tax credits and standard rate cut off point explained in detail

-- Commencements with and without a P45 to include new jobs and pensions service
+- Commencement and cessation of employment to include jobs and pensions service

-- Temporary and emergency basis with and without a personal public sector number
+- Emergency basis with and without a PPS number

-- The pay-related social insurance system as it applies to both employers and employees to include the tapered PRSI credit
+- The pay related social insurance (PRSI) system as it applies to both employers and employees to include the tapered PRSI credit

-- The Universal Social Charge dealt with in detail to include new reduced rates
+- The Universal Social Charge (USC) dealt with in detail to include the revised thresholds for 2020

 For more information please email [email protected] or call us on 0121 712 1063.

 Closing date for bookings is two weeks prior to the course date.

 The CIPP can offer in-house delivery on most training courses.

 In-house delivery can be very attractive for organisations as they can train large numbers of employees* at a reduced rate, without the additional associated costs, such as travel and 'lost time'.

 Click here for more information.